BA(Hons), MBACP (Snr Accred)

 I worked in journalism for several years after graduation, but maintained my interest in psychology and human relations through voluntary work, and via my own therapy.
 Eventually I switched careers and in 1991 began my training, completing my Post-Graduate Diploma in Humanistic Counselling at Brighton University in 1993.

 I held honorary posts in NHS Secondary Care at Hastings, Brighton and Eastbourne whilst training, and on qualification I went straight into a Primary Care NHS job in Eastbourne, where I worked for fifteen years.
-I also worked for Brighton and Newhaven Departments of Psychology, and held a Senior post at the Bethlem and Maudsley NHS Trust where I helped set up a new Primary Care service as well as developing my special interest in Trauma work.
+I also worked for Brighton and Newhaven Departments of Psychology, and held a Senior post at the Bethlem and Maudsley NHS Trust where I helped set up a new Primary Care service as well as developing my understanding of Trauma work.
 I also founded the Eastbourne Primary Care Counsellors' Group, which I ran from 1994-2000.
 I facilitated groups for the Eastbourne Survivors Project (a service for adult female survivors of sexual abuse), and worked as School Counsellor to Eastbourne College from 1997-2003.
 I established my own private practice in Brighton Kemp Town, which I have run successfully since 1993, working with EAP and private clients and offering couple counselling as well as individual sessions.
 I have built up good working relationships with a number of local GPs, and other mental health professionals within the NHS.

 As mentioned above, I am particularly interested in the creative arts, and have worked for the BBC as a consultant for its Comedy College project, running seminars on The Psychology of Comedy for groups of new writers.
-This has led to a natural progression in my practice, hence my work with actors, journalists, artists, musicians and other clients from the creative field.
+This has led to a natural progression in my practice, hence my work with actors, journalists, writers, broadcasters, artists, musicians and other clients from the creative field.

 I have completed extra training in a number of different therapeutic approaches and methods, including CBT, EMDR, Brief Psychodynamic Therapy, and Mindfulness.
 My practice continues to evolve as I attend new courses and conferences every year, with organisations including the Tavistock Clinic, Salomon's Centre for Applied Psychology, and the Bowlby Centre.
-This keeps me professionally flexible and helps ensure that each client gets the most appropriate and effective treatment possible.
+This keeps me professionally flexible, and helps ensure that each client gets the most appropriate and effective treatment possible.

-Registered therapist with Aviva Health Insurance.
+Registered therapist with Aviva Health Insurance and BUPA

 Areas of counselling I deal with